dotnet-school/dotnet-redis/02-ConnectionAndConfiguration.md

 # Connections and Configurations

+- Some suggestions for setting up your project

+  - Wrap Redis client  in you own custom class
+  - Reuse connection multiplexer throughout the application (it is designed for this)
+  - Use the database (`connectionMultiplexer.GetDatabase()`) as cheap pass through and don't mind creating it everytime you need to make a call
+  - Use something like a `ConnectionFactory` to create connection settings based on runtime parameters (`appsettings.json`/ `Env variables` )
+  - Use configuraion/connection callbacks in your wrappers/factories to handled cases like ssl workarounds and logging.

 - The redis client has several configuratino options.
 It is prefered to allow as many of them as relevant from config (`appsettings.json`/ `Env variables` )

 - There are some simple flag based options that can be used as below :